marcinkuzminski/rhodecode/README.rst

 --------

 - code review (probably based on hg-review)
-- git_ support (when vcs_ can handle it - it's almost there !)
+- full git_ support, with push/pull server
 - commit based build in wiki system
 - clone points and cloning from remote repositories into rhodecode (git_ and mercurial_)
 - some cache optimizations
 - other cools stuff that i can figure out (or You can help me figure out)